Jose01000111/102.4-Use-Debian-Package-Management/README.md

 # 102.4-Use-Debian-Package-Management

+## Introduction
+I explored core package management tools in Debian 🐧.
+These tools are essential for Linux administrators and are heavily tested in the LPIC-1 exam.
+I focused on both manual .deb installs and working with APT repositories. 💻

+I’ve included some helpful links to guide you through the lab and for studying afterward:

-1️⃣ Install, Upgrade, and Uninstall Debian Binary Packages 🔹 Installing a local .deb file using dpkg
+## 1️⃣ Install, Upgrade, and Uninstall Debian Binary Packages📟
+🔹 Installing a local .deb file using dpkg

 🔹 Fixing broken dependencies after manual install